vshirvaikar/rrcf/DEVELOPING.md

 The follow section outlines pseudocode for some of the components listed above.

 Each splitting rule follow the same pattern: given a set of samples, and a possible split variable, iterate over all the split points for that variable and compute an error criterion on both sides of the split, then select the split where the decrease in the summed error criterion is smallest.
-For `RegressionSplittingRule` the criterion is the mean squared error, and is usually referred to as standard CART splitting. `InstrumentalSplittingRule` use the same error criterion, but it incorporates more constraints on potential splits, such as requiring a certain number of treated and control observations (more details are in the [Algorithm Reference](https://grf-labs.github.io/grf/REFERENCE.html)).
+For `RegressionSplittingRule` the criterion is the mean squared error, and is usually referred to as standard CART splitting. `InstrumentalSplittingRule` use the same error criterion, but it incorporates more constraints on potential splits, such as requiring a certain number of treated and control observations (more details are in the [Algorithm Reference](https://rrcf-labs.github.io/rrcf/REFERENCE.html)).

-Two added features to grf's splitting rule beyond basic CART is the addition of sample weights and support for missing values with Missingness Incorporated in Attributes (MIA) splitting.
+Two added features to rrcf's splitting rule beyond basic CART is the addition of sample weights and support for missing values with Missingness Incorporated in Attributes (MIA) splitting.
 The algebra behind the decrease calculation is detailed below.

 ***Algorithm*** (`RegressionSplittingRule`): find the best split for variable `var` at n samples `samples = i...j`